 - a.
 OMB Circular No. A-4, "Regulatory Analysis." - b.
 OMB Circular No. A-11, "Preparation and Submission of Annual Budget Estimates," Appendix B, "Budgetary Treatment of Lease-Purchases and Leases of Capital Assets." - c.
 OMB Circular No. A-19, "Legislative Coordination and Clearance." - d.
 OMB Circular No. A-70, "Federal Credit Policy." - e.
 OMB Circular No. A-76, "Performance of Commercial Activities." - f.
 OMB Circular No. A-109, "Policies to Be Followed in the Acquisition of Major Systems." - g.
 OMB Circular No. A-129, "Policies for Federal Credit Programs and Non-Tax Receivables." - h.
-OMB Circular No. A-130, "Management of Federal Information Resources."
+OMB Circular No. A-130, "Management of Federal Information Resources." - i.

-- i.
 "Joint OMB and Treasury Guidelines to the Department of Defense Covering Lease or Charter Arrangements for Aircraft and Naval Vessels." - j.
 Executive Order 12866, "Regulatory Planning and Review." - k.
-"Federal Energy Management and Planning Programs; Life Cycle Cost Methodology and Procedures," Federal Register, Vol. 55, No. 17, January 25, 1990, and Vol. 55, No. 224, November 20, 1990. - 1.
-Presidential Memorandum of April 29, 1992, "Benefits and Costs of Legislative Proposals." - m.
+Presidential Memorandum of April 29, 1992, "Benefits and Costs of Legislative Proposals." - 1.
 Office of Science and Technology Policy and Council on Environmental Quality, "Guidance for Federal Departments and Agencies on Indigenous Knowledge," Nov.
-2022. - n.
-[Forthcoming Guidance on Ecosystem Services]
+2022. - m.
+"Guidance for Assessing Changes in Environmental and Ecosystem Services in Benefit-Cost Analysis," forthcoming.